jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-6. Verify that when a user correctly enters their existing password and new password twice and clicks the change password button, the form submits, and the page reloads.
+6. Verify that when a user correctly enters their existing password and new password twice and clicks on the change password button, the form submits, and the page reloads.
 A toast should also appear informing the user that their password has been successfully changed.

     - Outcome: Pass